ronaldoussoren/pyobjc/docs/dev/structure.rst

 There are several occasions when these method tables are rescanned, because classes can grow new methods when categories are loaded into the runtime.
-Additionally, it is known that some Cocoa frameworks in Mac OS X change their method tables when the first instance is created.
+Additionally, it is known that some Cocoa frameworks in macOS change their method tables when the first instance is created.

 Subclassing